aframevr/aframe/docs/core/component.md

 #### Single-Property Component

-If a component is a *single-property* component, meaning its data is represented by a single value, then in HTML, the component value looks like a normal HTML attribute:
+If a component is a *single-property* component, meaning its data consists of a single value, then in HTML, the component value looks like a normal HTML
+attribute:

+[position]: ../components/position.md

 ```html
 <!-- `position` is the name of the position component. -->